c0rnyx/tools-rus/README.md

 <p>
 This penetration test was conducted exclusively within an
 <strong>authorized TryHackMe laboratory environment</strong>.
-All activities were performed for educational and portfolio purposes only.
+All activities were performed for educational purposes only.
 </p>